Understanding Bayesian Thinking for Industrial Applications

 Show the code

-# Configure Altair for optimal performancealt.data_transformers.enable('default', max_rows=None)alt.renderers.enable('default')np.random.seed(42)# A/B Test Parametersvisitors =200conversions =15observed_conversion_rate = conversions / visitorshistorical_baseline =0.08
+# For reproducibilitynp.random.seed(42)# A/B Test Parametersvisitors =200conversions =15observed_conversion_rate = conversions / visitorshistorical_baseline =0.08

 Define Prior, likelihood, and Posterior in PyMC

-Prior: For this problem, we are estimating a proportion (the conversion rate \(\theta\)), which can only range between 0 and 1.
+Prior: Since the conversion rate \(\theta\), can only range between 0 and 1.
 The Beta distribution is ideal for modeling parameters that are bounded between 0 and 1, such as probabilities or rates.

-The Beta distribution is controlled by two parameters, \(\alpha\) and \(\beta\).
-We set these parameters to formally encode our prior knowledge: the historical 8% conversion rate.
+The Beta distribution is controlled by two parameters, \(\alpha\) and \(\beta\). hese parameters are set to formally encode the prior knowledge: the historical 8% conversion rate.
 The mean of a \(\mathrm{Beta}(\alpha,\beta)\) distribution is \(\frac{\alpha}{ \alpha + \beta}\).
-Since our historical rate is 8% (or 0.08), we need to choose \(\alpha\) and \(\beta\) such that: \[
+Since the historical rate is 8% (or 0.08), we need to choose \(\alpha\) and \(\beta\) such that: \[

 \frac{\alpha}{ \alpha + \beta} = 0.08